 3. Fabric Glue

-Like super glue and Gorilla glue, fabric glue is flammable when wet.
+Fabric glue is flammable when wet.
 Although you’re not likely to be working with fabrics near an open flame or high heat source, it’s still a good idea to consider your surroundings before using fabric glue.

 One way to reduce risk of danger is to not smoke while applying or in the room with fabric glue as it cures.
 A lit cigarette is considered to be a flame source and will ignite the fabric glue if you’re not careful.